gcallah/BookReviews/gerstle.md

 it is the responsibility of the claimant to point us to precise passages that back up such claims, which Gerstle certainly fails to do.

+Gerstle likes Bernie Sanders a lot more.

-Gerstle, in discussing the second, George Bush, contrasts the "hateful ethnonationalist populism [of] Donald Trump" with the kind words of Bush, such as his calling "On Americans, to respect the legitimacy of Islam and the law- abiding Muslims who practiced it" (208-209).
+In discussing the second George Bush, our author contrasts the "hateful ethnonationalist populism [of] Donald Trump" with the kind words of Bush, such as his calling "On Americans, to respect the legitimacy of Islam and the law- abiding Muslims who practiced it" (208-209).
 Gerstle Provides no evidence as